 How to handle a workplace investigation

-Although the Workplace Relations Commission has published a Code of Practice on workplace disciplinary and grievance procedures, the Code contains no direction on how to conduct workplace investigations.
+Although the Workplace Relations Commission has published a Code of Practice on workplace disciplinary and grievance procedures, the Code contains no direction on how to conduct workplace investigation.

 What should an employer do then if a workplace issue requires investigation?